 Monkey has always loved butterflies, so in preparation for Texas Monarch season this year, we decided to do mini thematic units on Monarch butterflies and butterfly science.
 It’s the perfect addition to your spring STEM activities!

-Science experiments for kids are a fun way to bring the concepts of science to life.
-There are a lot of reasons to do hands on science experiments with kids, but you don’t ever have to do seasonal science experiments.
+Butterfly STEM activities are a fun way to bring the concepts of butterfly science to life.
+There are a lot of reasons to do hands-on science experiments with kids, but you don’t ever have to do seasonal science experiments.

 A spring science experiment is simply a science experiment that focuses on spring topics, typically botany, insect science, biology, flower science, and animal science.
 Kids naturally love learning about the world around them and there is no better time for that then spring!